Mohamed-Ashraf273/accelera/README.md

 from accelera.src.utils.parallelizer import parallelizer

 parallelizer.parallelize("examples/loop_example.py")
-# Writes parallelized_test_loops.c in the repo root by default
+# Writes parallelized_loop_example.c in the repo root by default
 ```

 Pass `output_dir="some/path"` if you want the generated file written somewhere